The Past, Present & Future

 In June 1986 Tom Lumb died and was succeeded as OYA President by Fred Horne, a past member of staff from 1954 until 1974.

-A Reunion Dinner is held every November and during the year a range of social and sporting activities are organised to encourage contact between members.
+A Reunion Lunch is held on the first Sunday in July at The Haselbury Mill, near Crewkerne and during the year several social and sporting activities are organised to encourage contact between members.

-In August a 12 page Newsletter is compiled, printed and distributed to all the current 1050 membership by post and email.
+In February a 12 page Newsletter is compiled, printed and distributed to all the current 850 membership mainly by email and some by post..

 The association has an extensive archive of many valuable school paper records and photographs.
 Some of these will occasionally appear on this website.